 South Alligator River

-A premier Kakadu fishing spot – or just a wonderful place to get out on the water, cruise the river and enjoy the superb Yellow Water wetlands.
+A premier Kakadu fishing spot – or just a wonderful place to get out on the water and cruise the river.

 You’ll find great barramundi here from February to November, or throw your line in during the run-off season (February to April), when the barra are most plentiful.